All-Hands-AI/OpenHands/evaluation/webarena/README.md

 export WIKIPEDIA="$BASE_URL:8888/wikipedia_en_all_maxi_2022-05/A/User:The_other_Kiwix_guy/Landing"
 export MAP="$BASE_URL:3000"
 export HOMEPAGE="$BASE_URL:4399"
-export OPENAI_API_KEY="yourkey" # this key is required for some WebArena evaluations that utilize LLMs
+export OPENAI_API_KEY="yourkey" # this key is required for some WebArena validators that utilize LLMs
 ```

 ## Test if your environment works